harsh-shri/AI-SCSS-Chatbot/README.md

 Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine used for running the backend server.

-WebSocket: A computer communications protocol that provides full-duplex communication channels over a single TCP connection.

 Compromise: A natural language processing library for JavaScript.